sudipbiswas1998/Dicee/README.md

 # Dicee
-This a simple dice web application to practice js.
+This a simple dice web application to practice DOM(Document Object Model).